Portable PA System with Bluetooth

 The 50W speaker delivers a decent amount of sound for close proximity however, the sound will start to drop off when you go beyond 100 Feet or so.
 The frequency response is 77Hz to 20kHz, just about full range.

-The iPA77 comes packed with features you’d expect in 2019.
+The iPA77 comes packed with features you’d expect.
 It’s a Bluetooth speaker and if you have an NFC enabled phone you can pair with the iPA77 simply by tapping your phone to the top of the speaker.
 There is also a ⅛ inch AUX input and a ¼ inch jack input for the microphone.

 One of the most impressive features is the iPA77’s 50-hour battery life.
 There is also a USB power bank so you can charge your phone or tablet.
 ION Audio has even included a recessed panel on the top of the iPA77 so your phone or device can sit on top of the speaker without sliding off.
 The recess is also a great place to keep your microphone when not in use.